 This is probably the easiest thing to check if you’ve noticed a drop in Google traffic.
 If you’re using Google Analytics 4 simply view the source of your website content and check the header and footer area for your Google Analytics Code.
 It should look something similar to:

 You Didn’t Have A Transition Plan

 We have written many times about the importance of having a transition plan when redesigning, migrating your website to HTTPS, or relaunching your website.

 Recommended reading: Here’s why your traffic dropped after your website redesign

-If you recently redesigned, migrated, relaunched your company’s website or moved it from HTTP to HTTPs and you noticed a significant drop in traffic, you most likely didn’t have a website design firm who understood how to implement a transition plan.
+If you recently redesigned, migrated, relaunched your company’s website, or moved it from HTTP to HTTPS and you noticed a significant drop in Google traffic, you most likely didn’t have a website design firm who understood how to implement a transition plan.